flownexus-lwm2m/flownexus/doc/source/access_control.rst

 This unified approach ensures Global Admins can efficiently manage access control from a single interface without navigating between separate views.

+The current implementation keeps device routing and unassigned-device handling in the Global Admin Permissions tab only.
+Site Admins can work within their assigned Sites, but cannot move devices between Sites through the web UI.

 Unassigned Device Handling
 ..........................